Skip to Content

 1. You can search by policy name.

-3. The list exposes the following information for each policy:
+3. The list displays the following information for each policy:

 • Name : Policy name

-• Provides a modal link to view policy information.
+• A modal link is provided to view policy information.

-5. Press the Assign button to assign the checked target policies.
+4. Click the Assign button to assign the selected policies.

-6. (Pressing the Cancel button closes the modal without changes.)
+5. (Clicking the Cancel button closes the modal without any changes.)

 Unassigning Role Policies